Research Education Events with Active Registration

-DESCRIPTION: Required for first-time applicants to the Seed Grant to Support the Arts and Humanities; recommended for first-time applicants to other programs.
+DESCRIPTION: Required for first-time applicants to the Seed Grant to Support the Arts and Humanities; strongly recommended for new faculty and first-time applicants to other programs.

 REGISTRATION: Register online for the training (required).
 Workshops are held on demand only.
 If no one is registered for a given workshop, it will not be held.

 COMMENTS: If you need to attend a workshop but cannot attend one of the dates and times given, sign up for the closest available date prior to your submission and contact firstname.lastname@example.org.

 DATES (2019): Wednesday, October 9 (2:30pm-3:30pm); Wednesday, November 13 (2:30pm-3:30pm); Tuesday, November 19 (3:30pm-4:30pm)

 DATES (2020): Wednesday, January 15 (2:30pm-3:30pm); Tuesday, February 4 (3:30pm-4:30pm); Wednesday, February 12 (2:30pm-3:30pm); Wednesday, March 4 (2:30pm-3:30pm); Tuesday, March 24 (3:30pm-4:30pm); Wednesday, April 8 (2:30pm-3:30pm); Wednesday, April 22 (2:30pm-3:30pm)